-In the last years, MIMO (multiple-input - multiple-output) systems have emerged as one of the most promising approaches for high-datarate wireless systems [1], [2].
+N the last few years, multiple-input-multiple-output (MIMO) systems have emerged as one of the most promising approaches for high-datarate wireless systems [1], [2].
 In principle, the infomation-theoretic capacity of these systems can increase linearly with the number of antennas.
 In order to achieve or at least approach those capacities, sophisticated signal processing algorithms (like BLAST [3]) and coding strategies [4] have been developed, and research on those topics continues.
 In order to assess the benefits and possible problems of all those algorithms, realistic models of the wireless propagation channel are required.
-Since MIMO systems make use of the spatial (directional) information, those models have to include the DOAs (Directions of Arrival) and DODs (Directions of Departure) of the multipath components.
+Since MIMO systems make use of the spatial (directional) information, those models have to include the directions of arrival (DOAs) and directions of departure (DODs) of the multipath components.
 For this reason, conventional channel models [5] cannot be used, and new models have to be developed.